lukas-reineke/indent-blankline.nvim/README.md

 ## Install

-Use your favourite plugin manager to install.
+Use your favorite plugin manager to install.

 For [lazy.nvim](https://github.com/folke/lazy.nvim):